MicrosoftDocs/minecraft-creator/creator/Documents/SystemRunGuide.md

 system.runInterval(tick, 0);
 ```

 Could you use system.runInterval to create a game loop?
 Absolutely.
-But I personally like the flexibilty afforded by system.run.
-Perhaps there's a condition within the tick function that you are waiting on, and you don't need any additional ticks until that condition is true.
-At which point you make the call to system.run to queue the next tick.
-But with system.runInterval your tick function will be called every tick, whether you want it to or not.
+But `system.run` is arguably more flexible.
+Perhaps there's a condition within the tick function that you are waiting on, and you don't need any additional tick callbacks until that condition is true.
+At that point, you can make the call to `system.run` to queue the next tick.
+However, with system.runInterval your tick function will be called every tick, whether you want it to or not.

 ### And finally - system.runJob

 The system.runJob method is different from the other system.run methods in a number of ways.
-It is not well suited for event deferal or game loops.
-It is best for handling long runnning tasks that don't need to finish on a specific tick.
+It is not well suited for event deferral or game loops.
+It is best for handling long running tasks that don't need to finish on a specific tick.

 It can be difficult to know how much work can be done in a given tick without slowing down the simulation.
 If you do too little, the results of the operation could take longer than necessary in terms of real game time.
 But if you do too much work it may trigger a watchdog event, or cause another aspect of the game to appear broken or slow to the user.
-Hardware differences make matters even worse.
-What is performant on a PC may be slow on a mobile device or console.
+Hardware differences make matters even worse: what is performant on a PC may be slow on a mobile device or console.

 The system.runJob method aims to provide a mechanism for performing long running tasks on your behalf without the need to micromanage the amount of work that occurs each tick.
 It does this by performing work in small increments while closely monitoring how much time has been used, and how much time is left.
 When approaching the limit, it will stop and continue the remainder of the work next tick, or the tick after, or some future tick until all the work is completed.